SeVEnMY/3d-face-reconstruction/README.md

 4. Please download our pretrained model from [Google Drive](https://drive.google.com/file/d/1NfyXzh_CV-BWlZfOK7K68YLoNSu4lEgz/view?usp=sharing).
 5. Put the model to the folder `./checkpoints/twoloss/...`
 6. Put images you want to test with into the folder `./examples`
-7. Run `preprocessing.ipynb` with all images you want to test with, and put all generated `.txt` (with the same name but different postfix as images) into the folder `./examples/detections`.
+7. Run `preprocessing.ipynb` with all images you want to test with, and put all generated `.txt` files (with the same name but different postfix as images) into the folder `./examples/detections`.
 8. Run:
 ```
 python test.py